-A phrase that I love using as an educator is “former student/current colleague.”
+A phrase that I love using as an educator and working artist is “former student/current colleague.”
 So with that, Good Morning Colleagues!

 What does it mean to be colleagues?
 I put my nerd hat on (let’s face it, it never comes off), and dug into the etymology.
 The word itself means professionals working together towards a common goal.

 I originally thought the word must come from the same root as “collaborate,” which would have been fodder or all kinds of waxing poetic this morning.
 But, I was wrong.

 I learned that it descends from the Latin verb legare, which means “to choose or to send.”
 So as colleagues we have chosen to be in a community of artists.